aremi5/enterprise-active-directory-lab/README.md

 Environment Components

 This lab environment simulates a small enterprise Active Directory network running in Microsoft Azure.
-The goal of the project is to demonstrate common IT Support, System Administration, and Security troubleshooting tasks performed in a real corporate environment.
+The goal of the project is to demonstrate common IT Support, System Administration, and Security troubleshooting tasks performed in a real opperation environment.

 Infrastructure